zionvanwyk/employee-db/README.md

 ### Main Components:

-- **AppHeader.vue**: Contains the top bar with a logo, profile picture, and menu icon.
-- **SideNavbar.vue**: The side navigation bar available across various pages.
+- **SideNavbar.vue**: The side navigation bar with a logo available across various pages.
 - **OrganogramView.vue**: Displays the company hierarchy in a tree structure.
+(Currently not displayed due to incompletion)
 - **SettingsPage.vue**: The settings page, which includes options for managing user accounts, preferences, and application features.
+(Currently not displayed due to incompletion)

 ### Additional Components:

-- **EmployeeCard.vue**: Displays individual employee information.
+- **EditEmployee.vue**: Popup form for editing employee data.
-- **EmployeeForm.vue**: Form for adding or editing employee data.
+- **AddEmployee.vue**: Popup form for adding employee data.
-- **SearchBar.vue**: Provides a search interface for filtering employees.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
+- **DeleteEmployee.vue**: Popup modal for deleting employee data.